bvayashwanthkumar/CONSUMER-COMPLIANTS-ANALYSIS-TRENDS/README.md

-🚀 Excel Dashboard Project | Data Analysis | Live Interactive Visualization
+# 🚀 Excel Dashboard Project | Data Analysis | Live Interactive Visualization

 📍 Title: Consumer Compliant Analysis & Trends 📈

-   Excited to present my latest Excel-based data visualization project focused on analyzing consumer complaints across sectors.
    This interactive dashboard is built in Excel and highlights how data can be transformed into powerful visualization.

 📌 Project Highlights :